Mazlan Nordin: Death

-On Thursday, March 22, 2012, Mazlan Nordin died (87 years old) at the University of Malaya Medical Center, Kuala Lumpur.
+Nordin died on 22 March 2012, aged 87, at the University of Malaya Medical Center, Kuala Lumpur.

 He was admitted to UMMC after falling in the bathroom of his son's house.
-His fourth son, Yuri Azhar, 39, informed that the doctor gave his father a sedative to reduce the pain.
+His fourth son Yuri Azhar informed that the doctor gave his father a sedative to reduce the pain.

-The body was buried at Bukit Kiara Cemetery next to the grave of his wife, Rogayah Sameon who died in 1996.He left four bright eyes, namely Roslin, 45; Addie Mazlan, 43; Yuri Azhar, 38; and Mohd Faisal, 25 and four grandchildren.

-Their eldest child died in 2005 of lung disease.
-Among those who visited the remains were Prime Minister, Datuk Seri Najib Razak; NSTP Chairman, Tan Sri Mohamed Jawhar Hassan; Media Prima Executive Chairman, Datuk Johan Jaafar; Media Prima Executive Director of News and Editorial Operations, Datuk Ahmad Abd Talib and former NSTP Group Editor -in -Chief, Datuk A Kadir Jasin.
+His eldest child died in 2005 of lung disease.
+Among those who visited the remains were Prime Minister, Datuk Seri Najib Razak; NSTP chairman, Tan Sri Mohamed Jawhar Hassan; Media Prima Executive chairman, Datuk Johan Jaafar; Media Prima Executive Director of News and Editorial Operations, Datuk Ahmad Abd Talib and former NSTP Group Editor-in-Chief, Datuk A Kadir Jasin.

 Former Information Minister Tan Sri Zainuddin Maidin who was present at the funeral said Tan Sri Mazlan's passing was a great loss to the world of journalism.

 Awards

 Universiti Kebangsaan Malaysia (UKM) awarded him an honorary doctorate in communication in 2005 for his contributions to journalism.